-"Chief County Assessment Officer" means
+"Chief County Assessment Officer" means the County

-- 1 Assessor or Supervisor of Assessments of the county in which - 2 the property is located. - 3 "Equalized assessed value" means the assessed value as - 4 equalized by the Illinois Department of Revenue. - 5 "Household" means the applicant, the spouse of the - 6 applicant, and all persons using the residence of the applicant - 7 as their principal place of residence. - 8 "Household income" means the combined income of the members - 9 of a household for the calendar year preceding the taxable - 10 year. - "Income" has the same meaning as provided in Section 3.07 - of the Senior Citizens and Disabled Persons Property Tax Relief - and Pharmaceutical Assistance Act, except that, beginning in - 14 assessment year 2001, "income" does not include veteran's - 15 benefits. - 16 "Internal Revenue Code of 1986" means the United States - 17 Internal Revenue Code of 1986 or any successor law or laws - 18 relating to federal income taxes in effect for the year - 19 preceding the taxable year. - 20 "Life care facility that qualifies as a cooperative" means - 21 a facility as defined in Section 2 of the Life Care Facilities - 22 Act. - "Maximum income limitation" means: - 24 (1) \$35,000 prior to taxable year 1999; - 25 (2) \$40,000 in taxable years 1999 through 2003; - 26 (3) \$45,000 in taxable years 2004 through 2005;
+- 1 Assessor or Supervisor of Assessments of the county in which - 2 the property is located. - 3 "Equalized assessed value" means the assessed value as - 4 equalized by the Illinois Department of Revenue. - 5 "Household" means the applicant, the spouse of the - 6 applicant, and all persons using the residence of the applicant - 7 as their principal place of residence. - 8 "Household income" means the combined income of the members - 9 of a household for the calendar year preceding the taxable year - 10 less any amount paid by the household during the taxable year - 11 to a life care facility, as defined in Section 2 of the Life - 12 Care Facilities Act, for the care of any member of the - 13 household. - "Income" has the same meaning as provided in Section 3.07 - of the Senior Citizens and Disabled Persons Property Tax Relief - and Pharmaceutical Assistance Act, except that, beginning in - 17 assessment year 2001, "income" does not include veteran's - 18 benefits. - "Internal Revenue Code of 1986" means the United States - 20 Internal Revenue Code of 1986 or any successor law or laws - 21 relating to federal income taxes in effect for the year - 22 preceding the taxable year. - "Life care facility that qualifies as a cooperative" means - 24 a facility as defined in Section 2 of the Life Care Facilities - 25 Act. - 26 "Maximum income limitation" means:

-- (4) \$50,000 in taxable years 2006 and 2007; and 1 - 2 (5) \$55,000 in taxable year 2008 and thereafter.
+- 1 (1) \$35,000 prior to taxable year 1999; - 2 (2) \$40,000 in taxable years 1999 through 2003; - 3 (3) \$45,000 in taxable years 2004 through 2005; - (4) \$50,000 in taxable years 2006 and 2007; and - (5) \$55,000 in taxable year 2008 and thereafter.

-"Residence" means the principal dwelling place appurtenant structures used for residential purposes in this State occupied on January 1 of the taxable year by a household and so much of the surrounding land, constituting the parcel 7 upon which the dwelling place is situated, as is used for residential purposes.
+"Residence" means the principal dwelling place and appurtenant structures used for residential purposes in this State occupied on January 1 of the taxable year by a household and so much of the surrounding land, constituting the parcel upon which the dwelling place is situated, as is used for residential purposes.
 If the Chief County Assessment Officer has established a specific legal description for a portion of property constituting the residence, then that portion of property shall be deemed the residence for the purposes of this Section.